pcoet/pcoet.github.io/docs/tutorials/py-quickstart.md

 ## Create a virtual environment

-Run the following command in your project directory, replacing `quickstart-env` with the name you want to use for your virtual environment:
+Run the following command in your project directory, replacing `<quickstart-env>` with the name you want to use for your virtual environment:

-    python3 -m venv quickstart-env
+    python3 -m venv <quickstart-env>

 ## Activate the virtual environment

+To activate the virtual environment, run the following command, replacing `<quickstart-env>` with the name you used for your virtual environment:

-    source quickstart-env/bin/activate
+    source <quickstart-env>/bin/activate

-Now you can use the `python` command, rather than `python3`.
-For example:
+Now you can use the `python` command, rather than `python3`:

     python --version

 The `python` alias points to whatever version of Python you used to create the virtual environment.

-## (Optional) Install a dependency
+## (Optional) Install dependencies

-With your virtual environment activated, you can use `pip` (instead of `pip3`) to install a dependency that's only available in the virtual environment.
+With your virtual environment activated, you can use `pip` (instead of `pip3`) to install dependencies that are only available in the virtual environment.
 For
 example:

     pip install pydantic

-The library files will be installed in your virtual environment in a location like this: `<my-env>/lib/python3.<XX>/site-packages/pydantic`.
+The library files will be installed in your virtual environment in a location like `<quickstart-env>/lib/python3.<XX>/site-packages/pydantic`.

 ## (Optional) Create `requirements.txt`

-To ensure that all users of your package have the same dependency versions, you can create a `requirements.txt` file:
+If you want your users to have the same dependencies that you do in your virtual environment, you can create a `requirements.txt` file that specifies dependency
+versions:

     python -m pip freeze > requirements.txt

-The `requirements.txt` file specifies the dependencies for your project.
-If you distribute `requirements.txt`, users can install the exact dependency versions you're using in your virtual environment:
+Users can install these dependencies with the following command:

     python -m pip install -r requirements.txt